kyma-project/btp-manager/docs/contributor/ui.md

 9. Access the UI by opening `localhost:8080` in your browser.

 ### Cleanup
-After testing UI, you can delete BtpOperator custom resource and BTP Manager deployment.
+After testing the UI, you can delete the BtpOperator CR and BTP Manager deployment.
-1. Delete BtpOperator custom resource.
+1. Delete the BtpOperator CR.
     ```shell
     kubectl delete -n kyma-system btpoperator btpoperator
     ```
-2. Delete BTP Manager deployment by running `undeploy` makefile rule.
+2. Delete BTP Manager deployment by running the `undeploy` makefile rule.
     ```shell
     make undeploy
     ```